t-monaghan/altar/README.md

 ## Summary

 Altar is a library for golang that allows developers to create custom Applications for the [Awtrix](https://blueforcer.github.io/awtrix3/#/) platform.
-It's aim is to provide a simple and intuitive manner to stand up a broker with a collection of applications to control the display of Awtrix supported devices.
+Its aim is to provide a simple and intuitive manner to stand up a broker with a collection of applications to control the display of Awtrix supported devices.

 ### See it in action

 You don't need an awtrix device to run this project.
-To see it in action you can install [devbox](https://www.jetify.com/devbox/) and run `devbox services up` to see the requests from the demo application get captured by a request logger.
+To see it in action you can install [devbox](https://www.jetify.com/devbox/) and run `devbox services up` to see the requests from the example application get captured by a request logger.

 ## Using the library